 ISLAM NUSANTARA: TABOT FESTIVAL IN BENGKULU

 There are some traditions in Indonesia that are related to the historic events of Islam’s history.
 This tradition was introduced by the early propagators of Islam in Indonesia.
-One of these traditions is tabot that has continued to be held in Bengkulu, one of the provinces in Indonesia.
+One of these traditions is tabot which has continued to be held in Bengkulu, one of the provinces of Indonesia.
 The word tabot derives from taabut, an Urdu word that means coffin.

 THE HISTORY

-People lined on the main streets, from Jalan Ahmad Yani to Jalan Sutoyo in Bengkulu, the capital of Bengkulu Province, since morning.
+People lined the main streets, from Jalan Ahmad Yani to Jalan Sutoyo in Bengkulu, the capital of Bengkulu Province, since morning.
 Men and women, young and old, rich and poor looked enthusiastic.
 Street vendors of all types also made the atmosphere merrier.
-The whole citizens expected something big and extraordinary passing through the streets.
-They were waiting for tabot.
+The whole citizens expected the tabot to pass through the streets.

-Every 10th Muharram of Islamic calendar, which fell on October 11th this year, the city holds Festival Tabot.
+Every 10th Muharram of the Islamic calendar, which fell on October 11th in 2015, the city holds Festival Tabot.
 It is a culmination of the 10-day ceremony.

 TABOT

 “You should come here from the 1st Muharram to see the whole procession,” Hermansyah, a member of tabot family, told me.
-“We prepare to make tabot at least one month in advance cooperatively,” said Hermansyah.
+“We prepare to make tabot at least one month before the ceremony together,” said Hermansyah.
 He said that in the past the cost to make tabot was voluntarily shared among the family members.
-In the last couple of years since tabot ceremony was in the list of cultural agenda, the local government has provided some funding.
+In the last couple of years since tabot ceremony was on the list of cultural agenda, the local government has provided some funding.

 THE RITUAL